Frequently Asked Questions

 Although our tutorial doesn’t explicitly use them, you can certainly use Confluent’s Avro Converter with Debezium.
 As mentioned above, the Avro Converter is much smarter and serializes the event messages much more compactly than the JSON converter that is used by default.

 If you are deploying Debezium connectors to a Kafka Connect worker service, simply make sure the Avro Converter JARs are available and configure the worker service to use the Avro Converter.
 You will, for example, need to point the converter to your Confluent Schema Registry.
 Then, simply deploy the Debezium connectors (or really, any other Kafka Connect connectors) to your worker service.
+See Avro Serialization for a detailed description of how to use the Avro converter.

 What happens when an application stops or crashes?